ktm-etechnologies/ktm-etechnologies.github.io/index.md

 ## About KTM Technologies

-KTM Technologies is specializing in the development of light-weight electric vehicles, automotive components and related engineering activities.
+At KTM Technologies we are specializing in development of light-weight electric vehicles, automotive components and related engineering activities.
 Services include concept studies and prototype vehicle development, market research and benchmark, mechanical- and electrical design, supplier